FAQs on Hochul’s Daft Plan to Cancel Congestion Pricing

 Yes.
 Under the law, the MTA Board votes on the specifics of the congestion pricing program, including toll rates and start date.
 The Board could vote to keep delaying until it becomes moot.

 No. Under the Public Authorities Law Under Public Authorities Law Section 2824, the MTA Board members must sign an acknowledgement of fiduciary duty requiring them to “ultimately apply independent judgment in the best interest of the authority, its mission and the public.”
 See also guidance from the Authorities Budget Office on fiduciary duty.
-We believe the MTA board is violating its fiduciary duty to the MTA if it votes to reverse its previous votes and suddenly rejects $15 billion in already legally approved capital funds for the 2020-2024 capital plan.
+We believe the MTA board would violate its fiduciary duty to the MTA if it voted to reverse its previous votes and suddenly rejects $15 billion in already legally approved capital funds for the 2020-2024 capital plan.
 We do not see how it is possible for the MTA board to fulfill its fiduciary duty by defunding the MTA.
 If New York State gives the MTA $15 billion directly or in a form that cannot be raided or reneged on, the Board can more reasonably decide not to proceed with congestion pricing.

-Are their ways Governor Hochul can unilaterally delay congestion pricing
+Are their ways Governor Hochul can unilaterally delay congestion pricing?

 Is raising the Payroll Mobility Tax (PMT) on NYC a substitute for congestion pricing?